tetris245/ULTRAbc/README.md

 Changes for future version

-* Optimised several functions using character reputation by creating a function to reset the reputation for all magic houses
+* Optimised several commands using character reputation by creating a function to reset the reputation for all magic houses